 You may also want to check our FAQs for first-years.

 UMassD faculty are nationally and internationally recognized for their scholarly and creative works.
 They engage students in research activities and projects that develop both knowledge and leadership skills.
 Faculty bring innovative teaching methods into the classroom, and serve as mentors and role models.
 If your child needs assistance, encourage them to actively seek guidance and advice from their professors.

 Students are assigned an academic advisor during summer orientation based on their colleges or majors.
 Many faculty also advise students on an informal basis.
-The Advising, Support & Planning Office and the Academic Resource Center offer many academic and personal supports including professional and peer tutoring on a one-to-one and small-group basis.
+The Academic Resource Center offers many academic and personal supports including professional and peer tutoring on a one-to-one and small-group basis.